 Drug use changes the brain so that, eventually, nothing is as important as getting that next fix.
 Addicts will lie, cheat, steal, and do things they never thought they would, all because getting the drug is the only thing that matters… period.

 According to certain cast members, neither Maldonado nor Finlay were gay, yet both ended up in a “throuple” marriage with Exotic.

-Rick Kirkman, producer of Joe Exotic TV shares in the series that Maldonado was “banging every girl in the park.”
+Rick Kirkman, producer of Joe Exotic TV, shares in the series that Maldonado was “banging every girl in the park.”

-Another cast member, James Garretson (identified as a “businessman” in the series), said that Maldonado told him that on several occasions that he wasn’t gay, and would “always say that he wanted to go to the strip bar with us, but he said Joe [Exotic] would freak out if he left the property.”
+Another cast member, James Garretson (identified as a “businessman” in the series), said that Maldonado had told him on several occasions that he wasn’t gay, and would “always say that he wanted to go to the strip bar with us, but he said Joe [Exotic] would freak out if he left the property.”

 For his part, Finlay confided that he dated girls all throughout his school years: “From kindergarten to the time I graduated, I had girlfriends.
 Every time.”
 In fact, he slept with a woman at the park and impregnated her – leading to his permanent departure from the zoo.

 Dial also confirmed that neither Maldonado or Finlay were gay, and that Exotic admitted to him that he was aware of it.
 In fact, Exotic is shown on camera laughing with an unidentified man, telling him that “[he] fell in love with straight guys… I guess there aren’t that many gay guys in Wynnewood, Oklahoma.”